Lima Airport Tips

 This is consistent throughout the airport.
 If you are departing on an international flight, always follow the purple signs and floor stripes.
 National flights in Peru are always blue signs and floor stripes.

-After security, if you are taking a national flight you still go by a big shopping area.
+After security, if you are taking a national flight you go by a big shopping area that looks like duty free.
 Next you’ll see floor stripes for departure gates for national flights.
 The A gates are around the food court and have turquoise floor stripes.
-Follow the darker blue for B and C gates.
+Follow the darker blue for C and B gates.
+Note that they’re listed C, B because you have to walk past the C gates to get to the B gates.

 The new flight status boards have one detail I really appreciate: walking times for each gate.
 On the light blue strip at the top there is a little icon of a person walking and below that is about how many minutes it will take you to get there from the board you’re standing by.
 And as long as you’re looking at the details, yes there really is a place in Peru named Pata de Gallo.
 It’s east of Trujillo and south of Cajamarca.